Quick answer

-For baby-led weaning, apples should be cooked until soft, or offered in thin, soft-cooked wedges.
+For baby-led weaning, apples are best cooked until soft (steamed, baked, or stewed) or offered in thin, soft-cooked wedges.
+Sweet, mild varieties like Gala, Fuji, or Pink Lady are gentle first choices.

 When babies can eat apple

-Babies can eat apple from around 6 months when starting solids.
+Babies can eat apple from around 6 months, once they're showing signs of readiness for solids.

 See our first foods for baby guide for more ideas.